Will Henry (footballer)

-William Michael Thomas Henry (born 6 July 1998) is an English professional goalkeeper who plays for National League South club Chippenham Town.
+William Michael Thomas Henry (born 6 July 1998) is an English goalkeeper who plays for club Salisbury.

 Club career

 Henry began his career as a youth team goalkeeper with Bristol City before moving to the youth set-up at Swindon Town.

 In October 2015, Henry joined Shrivenham on loan and made his debut in the Berks & Bucks Senior Cup win against East Hendred.
 On 30 April 2016, Henry made his professional debut for Swindon Town in the 2–2 draw at Rochdale and saved a first half Ian Henderson penalty.
 On 8 September 2017, Henry joined Southern League Premier Division side Dunstable Town on a one-month loan deal.
 A day later, Henry made his debut in their 8–1 away defeat against Slough Town.

 On 5 February 2018, Henry joined National League South side Hampton & Richmond Borough on loan for the remainder of the campaign.
 After appearing four times, Swindon recalled Henry, following the arrival of new manager, Phil Brown.

 On 9 August 2018, following the arrival of Luke McCormick, Henry was sent out on loan to National League South, Chippenham Town on a one-month loan.
 He went onto make six league appearances.

 On 9 November 2018, Henry joined local rivals, Swindon Supermarine on a one-month loan and made his debut a day later, during a 2–1 defeat to Staines Town.
 On 7 December, it was announced that Henry's loan would be renewed for a further month.
 Four days after his loan expired, he returned to Supermarine on a deal until mid-February 2019 following the red card and suspension of Martin Horsell.

 He was offered a new contract by Swindon at the end of the 2018–19 season.

 Henry was released at the end of the 2019–20 season.